Learn something new every day More Info... by email

 The cerebral cortex is made up of the frontal cortex, the temporal lobes, the parietal lobes, and the occipital lobe, in total equating to six broadly categorized regions.
 This particular lobe is located on the front, or anterior, aspect of the cranium, or above the eyebrows.
 This lobe can be further divided into four categories: lateral, polar, medial, and orbital parts.
 These parts are separated by troughs and peaks, known as sulci and gyri.
 These crevasses and bulges are what characteristically give the brain its folded appearance.

-Together, reasoning and processing are the biggest function of the frontal cortex.
+Reasoning and processing are the biggest roles of the frontal cortex.
 Many of these tasks are of subjective nature, so they are thought to have drastic effects on one's personality characteristics.
 Examples of such issues are determining good versus bad, acceptable versus unacceptable behavior, as well as similarities and differences between things.
 Another function of the frontal cortex is the retention of long-term, event-based memory and involvement in the limbic system.

 Due to the complex nature of neurophysiology, the function of the frontal cortex in the limbic system is not completely understood.
 The evidence does suggest, however, that it is involved in some capacity.
 The frontal lobe is thought to be a highly evolved structure, and it is only present in very advanced mammals.